 Quite often we would find ourselves having to take two or three different buses to get between two relatively popular towns that may have only been 70 or 80 kilometres apart.
 While this is merely an inconvenience, given the time constraints of some travellers, this can become a fairly significant issue.

-Gang activity is widespread throughout the country, especially in the North and Eastern areas of San Salvador.
+Speaking of more important issues, gang activity is widespread throughout the country, especially in the North and Eastern areas of San Salvador.
 Though it rarely spreads into tourist areas, gang violence does often spill into more populated areas and as unlikely as it is, innocents can and have become caught in the crossfire.

-As with anywhere, doing a bit of research on current situations prior to arrival in a destination is a good idea.
+Still, as with anywhere, doing a bit of research on current situations prior to arrival in a destination is a good idea.

 Average Daily Spending